 \begin{remark} We focus on deriving the optimal risk rate for the SDRN estimator of the unknown function $f_{0}$ when it belongs to the Korobov space of mixed derivatives of order $\beta =2$.
-Then the derived rate can be written as $ n^{-2\beta /(2\beta +1)}(d^{-1}\log _{2}n)^{2d-2}$ when $d$ is fixed.
-It is possible to derive a similar estimator for a smoother regression function that has mixed derivatives of order $\beta >2$ when Jacobi-weighted Korobov spaces \citep{SW10} are considered.
-This can be an interesting topic for future work. \end{remark}
+Then the derived rate can be written as $ n^{-2\beta /(2\beta +1)}(\log _{2}n)^{2d}$ when $d$ is fixed.
+It is possible to derive a similar estimator for a smoother regression function that has mixed derivatives of order $\beta >2$ when Jacobi-weighted Korobov spaces \cite{SW10} are considered.
+This can be an interesting topic for the future work. \end{remark}

-\begin{remark} It is worth noting that for the classical nonparametric regression estimators such as spline estimators \citep{S82}, the optimal minimax risk rate is $n^{-4/(4+d)}$, if the regression function belongs to the Sobolev spaces $S^{2,p}(\mathcal{X})$.
+\begin{remark} It is worth noting that for the classical nonparametric regression estimators such as spline estimators \cite{S82}, the optimal minimax risk rate is $n^{-4/(4+d)}$, if the regression function belongs to the Sobolev spaces $S^{2,p}(\mathcal{X})$.
 This rate suffers from the curse of dimensionality as $d$ increases.
-For one-dimensional nonparametric regression with $d=1$, the optimal rate becomes $n^{-4/5}$.

 \cite{BK2019} showed that their least squares neural network estimator can achieve the rate $n^{-2\beta /(2\beta +d^{\ast })}$ (up to a log factor), if the regression function satisfies a $\beta $-smooth generalized hierarchical interaction model of order $d^{\ast }$.
 When $\beta =2$, the rate is $ n^{-4/(4+d^{\ast })}$.
-The rates mentioned above require $d$ to be fixed. \cite{BK2019} consider a smooth activation function, while \cite{Schmidt2020} established a similar optimal rate for ReLU activation function.
+The rates mentioned above require $d$ to be fixed. \cite{BK2019} consider a smooth activation function, while \cite{Schmidt2020} have established a similar optimal rate for ReLU activation function.

-Theorem \ref{THM:rate} shows that when $f_{0}$ belongs to the Korobov spaces $W^{2,p}(\mathcal{X)}$, our SDRN estimator has the risk rate $ n^{-4/5}(d^{-1}\log _{2}n)^{2d-2}$ and it achieves the optimal minimax rate (up to a log factor) as one-dimensional nonparametric regression, if the dimension $d$ is fixed.
+Proposition \ref{THM:rate_fixed} shows that when $f_{0}$ belongs to the Korobov spaces $W^{2,p}(\mathcal{X)}$, our SDRN estimator has the risk rate $n^{-4/5}(\log _{2}n)^{2d+1}$ and it achieves the optimal minimax rate (up to a log factor) as one-dimensional nonparametric regression, if the dimension $d$ is fixed.
 The effect of $d$ is passed on to a logarithm order, so the curse of dimensionality can be alleviated.
-When $d$ increases with $n$ with an order $(\log _{2}n)^{\kappa }$, the risk rate is slightly slower than $n^{-4/5}$. \end{remark}
+When $d$ increases with $n$ with an order $ (\log _{2}n)^{1-\kappa }$, the risk rate is slightly slower than $n^{-4/5}$.